Prograde-Systems/prograde-systems.github.io/index.md

 ---
 layout: home
-title: Prograde Systems Technical Articles
+title: Welcome to Prograde Systems
+nav_order: 1
 ---

+# Prograde Systems

-Welcome to the official article and documentation site for **Prograde Systems**.
+Welcome to the documentation and technical article hub for **Prograde Systems**, an engineering collective focused on experimental rocketry and aerospace systems.

-🚀 Explore our latest posts below.
+Use the sidebar to explore our work across propulsion, avionics, recovery, simulations, and more.

+---

+## Featured Sections

+- Hybrid Propulsion System Design
+- Custom Avionics & Telemetry
+- Control & Simulation Tools
+- Recovery Systems and Testing